vtenhunen/GaCD_CourseProject/README.md

       table_data_train <- data.table(read.table(path_data_train))
       table_data_test <- data.table(read.table(path_data_test))

-# 1. Merges the training and the test sets to create one data set.
+## 1. Merges the training and the test sets to create one data set

-## Concatenate tables
+### Concatenate tables

 Now we have all data in tables, which we like to concatenate as own tables